jelizaga/install_plus/README.md

 ### 🔩 Dependencies

-`instally` checks for and installs its own dependencies if they're missing upon initial run:
+`instally` checks for and automatically installs its own dependencies if they're missing upon initial run:

 * [`curl`](https://en.wikipedia.org/wiki/CURL) - For installing `gum` and as a
   fallback installation method.